10up/Engineering-Best-Practices/Introduction.md

 # Audience

-The 10up Coding Standards are not geared to teach anyone to become designers or PHP/JavaScript engineers.
+The 10up Engineering Best Practices are not geared to teach anyone to become designers or PHP/JavaScript engineers.
 Rather it aims to show how to design and program in PHP and JavaScript the 10up way.
 Therefore this is intended for web and design engineers.

 # Goal